towolf/towolf.github.com/docs/PsychOpenGL/PsychGLSLShaders/EXPCreateStatic2DConvolutionShader.markdown

 Add2DConvolutionToGLOperator\(\) instead.
-It allows convenient setup of convolution operators of arbitrary size and complexity to GLOperators for use with [Screen](/docs/Screen)\('TransformTexture'\); and for use with the stimulus post\-processing pipeline.
-Only if you want to create small convolution kernels for single\-pass convolution of textures, you'll use this routine directly and use the returned 'shader' as argument to [Screen](/docs/Screen)\('DrawTexture'\) or [Screen](/docs/Screen)\('MakeTexture'\) as 'textureShader' argument.
+It allows convenient setup of convolution operators of arbitrary size and complexity to GLOperators for use with [Screen](/docs/Screen)\('TransformTexture'\); and for use with the stimulus post-processing pipeline.
+Only if you want to create small convolution kernels for single-pass convolution of textures, you'll use this routine directly and use the returned 'shader' as argument to [Screen](/docs/Screen)\('DrawTexture'\) or [Screen](/docs/Screen)\('MakeTexture'\) as 'textureShader' argument.

 # Parameters:

-'kernel' is a simple 2D m\-by\-n matrix of floating point numbers with m and n being odd numbers, e.g., 1x1, 3x3, 5x5, 7x7, 9x9,..., 1x3, 1x9, 7x1 ...
+'kernel' is a simple 2D m-by-n matrix of floating point numbers with m and n being odd numbers, e.g., 1x1, 3x3, 5x5, 7x7, 9x9,..., 1x3, 1x9, 7x1 ...
 Each entry in the kernel is used as a weight factor.